thi-ng/umbrella/README.md

 ![Conventional Commits](https://img.shields.io/badge/Conventional%20Commits-1.0.0-yellow.svg)

-Mono-repository for thi.ng TypeScript/ES6 projects, a collection of largely data transformation oriented packages with either none or only internal runtime dependencies.
+Mono-repository for thi.ng TypeScript/ES6 projects, a collection of largely data / transformation oriented packages.

+All packages are:

+- distributed as ES6 modules with bundled TypeScript typings
+- highly modular with largely only a single exported function / class per file
+- provide re-exports of all their publics (`src/index.ts`)
+- have either none or only @thi.ng internal runtime dependencies (see graph below)
+- declare public interfaces, enums & types in an `src/api.ts` file (larger packages only)

 ## Projects